For urgent consular assistance call

 Same-sex relationships are illegal.
 Penalties include jail terms from five years to life.

-There has been an increase in discrimination in The Gambia, including by officials.
+There has been an increase in discrimination in The Gambia, including by government officials.

 More information: